samestrin/mundane.group/src/pages/privacy.md

 layout: page
 ---

-Edit your details in `_data/meta.js`

-I respect the EU General Data Protection Regulation (GDPR) and this policy document explains how I collect and handle any information you provide to me.
+We respect the EU General Data Protection Regulation (GDPR) and this policy document explains how data is collected, and that data is handled.

 **What background data is collected?**
 This site does not use any third party tracking scripts.